Paranormal Papers

 Reportedly sighted in many parts of North America – but particularly the South – the black or brown-haired Skunk Ape is thought to live in swamps.

 However, there is one characteristic that is universally agreed upon: the smell.
-This is seemingly unique to the Skunk Ape (hence the name, of course) and the odor is alleged to be so bad it is nauseating.
+This is seemingly unique to the Skunk Ape (hence the name, of course), and the odor is alleged to be so bad it is nauseating.

 In terms of appearance, the Skunk Ape is supposed to be large – similar in size to Bigfoot.
 The average height seems to be around 6 feet, but some reports mention creatures of up to 10 feet.